MaeWoods/aocseq/README.md

 # Traceseq 0.0.1: Gene set tracing for the identification of cells in mixed populations with variable sequences.
-Based on T cell activation and single cell pathway analysis
+Based on T cell recptor activation and single cell pathway analysis

-**traceseq** is for analysis of immunosequencing data and can be used to predict and trace recently stimulated T cells in the blood with their gene expression transcripts.
-The package was developed by the department of Cell and Gene Therapy at Baylor College of Medicine.
+**traceseq** is for analysis of multimodal immunosequencing data and can be used to predict and trace recently stimulated T cells in the blood with their gene expression transcripts.

 The aim of the tool is rapid quantification of cells that are activated through the binding of their T cell receptor (TCR) to the cognate antign, either in an immunotherapy or after infusion when administered as therapy and the therapeutic cells are mixed with peripheral blood.
 Designed to be compatible with single cell gene expression array data, if cells are barcoded by their T cell receptor (TCR), unique clones with target specificity can be identified by their gene expression.
 Therefore the tool serves in addition as a method to identify new neoantigen specific TCRs.
 For time series analysis, the CDR3 TCRbeta dataset of a TCR repertoire in the format of nucleic acid sequence productive frequency, the corresponding amino acid sequences and the total number of T cells at each time point are required.
 The data can be from multiple conditions or treatments and include multiple time points.
 # Biological motivation